 As a popular material in buildings, glass is able to take the form of facades, roofs, or other load-bearing elements.
 Several aspects, however, need harmonized design rules and recommendations in support of professional engineers.
 Moreover, several accidental loads and extreme actions may variably affect the structural performance of glass elements and structures, and thus require specific methods of analysis to ensure fail-safe design.
 In most of the cases, major issues derive from the combination of a relatively high slenderness of glass members with a typical tensile brittle behaviour of the material.

 This webinar will explore the major mechanical features of load-bearing glass elements under various loading and boundary configurations.
-The final hour of the webinar will conclude with a dedicated look at practical experiences and design examples of glass structures in buildings, with a focus on technical issues and modelling solutions.
+The session will be split into 3 parts covering:

 Attendance certificates are available on request after the completion of the webinar.